KilianB/JImageHash/README.md

 This library was inspired by _Dr.
 Neal Krawetz_ blog post "<a href="http://www.hackerfactor.com/blog/index.php?/archives/529-Kind-of-Like-That.html">kind of like that</a>" and incorporates several improvements.
 A comprehensive overview of perceptual image hashing can be found in this <a href="https://www.phash.org/docs/pubs/thesis_zauner.pdf">paper</a> by Christoph Zauner.

 ## Maven

-The project is hosted on maven central. **Please be aware that migrating from one major version to another usually invalidates created hashes in order to retain validity when persistently storing the hashes.**
+The project is hosted on maven central

 ```XML
 <dependency>